joaomteixeira01/ES/README.md

 </p>

 ## Grade: 19.20 out of 20
-**Note:** I only worked on the Vonlunteer Profile part of the prject, the rest was done by the other members of the group (we were 6)
+**Note:** I worked on the Vonlunteer Profile part of the prject, the rest was done by the other members of the group (we were 6)

 # About